 In 2009, Minera IRL mounted a take-over bid, via a Scheme of Arrangement, of AIM listed Hidefield Gold Plc ("Hidefield") that was completed in December 2009.
-The principal asset was a large tenement holding in Santa Cruz Province, Argentina, which included the Don Nicolás Project.
-A scoping study had been completed over this project by Hidefield and, by 2012, Minera IRL completed a DFS feasibility study.
+The principal asset was a large tenement holding in Santa

+Cruz Province, Argentina, which included the Don Nicolás Project.
+The Company has since sold its interest in the Don Nicolás Project.

-A summary of the key developments for Minera IRL over the trailing three-years is as follows:
+A summary of the key developments for Minera IRL over the last three-years is as follows: